HEYimHeroic/MiiStudioMiiLoader/README.md

 Click on a Mii, click "Edit", and click the bookmark you just made.
 (Make sure that you're not making a new Mii.
 If you are, save the new Mii, and go back to edit it again.)

 Follow the instructions given to you in the popup box's prompt.

+You can read more about the specifics on using the tool at the Mii Library: https://sites.google.com/view/miilibrary/FAQ?authuser=0#h.pf4lefk6peji